 We don't have anywhere near that power.

-You know, this issue is so unique in the sense that for any other technological problem that might pose a threat to human beings.
+You know, this issue is so unique in the sense that for any other technological problem that might pose a threat to human beings, there's a normal public policy process that is obviously imperfect in an open society, but usually works its way out in a pluralistic way.

-Like if you have lead in the water, mercury in the water, you negotiate with the companies that cause those emissions and kind of have a process with litigation and legislation and eventually it kind of gets worked out.
+Like if you have lead in the water or mercury in the water, you negotiate with the companies that cause those emissions and kind of have a process with litigation and legislation.

-There's a negotiation and an election and things kind of get worked out.
+There's a negotiation and an election, and things kind of get worked out.

-Um, you know, with Supreme Court rulings that like Citizens United that allows kind of shadowy corporations that spend unlimited amounts in elections, you know, doesn't have to be tied to a human being per se.
+You know, with Supreme Court rulings that, like Citizens United, that allows kind of shadowy corporations that spend unlimited amounts in elections, you know, it doesn't have to be tied to a human being per se, and other court rulings that say that as long as it is a gift, it's not tied to an explicit demand, you can give basically unlimited gifts to politicians and regulators and that type of thing.

-And an AI uh responds uh logically with shaping the public policy process in a way that's very hard to rein in, whether that's spending in on a using a super pack or manipulating social media with bots, or it's simply bribing politicians or regulators with with gifts or with crypto or some other type of inducement.
+You could imagine a scenario where we're attempting to solve some of the potential harms around AI, and an AI responds logically with shaping the public policy process in a way that's very hard to rein in, whether that's spending using a super PAC or manipulating social media with bots, or it's simply bribing politicians or regulators with gifts or with crypto or some other type of inducement.

-It's it's really kind of hard to wrap your head around, but you could kind of imagine a scenario where this is an issue.
+It's really kind of hard to wrap your head around, but you could kind of imagine a scenario where this is an issue.

 You know, it's especially if it's talking to all sorts of people all the time.

-Like one example is um, I think there was a hedge fund manager recently who had a case of AI-induced psychosis uh and was you know posting some some sort of crazy GPT stuff as as if it was real on uh public accounts, and you know, I hope I hope they're doing well.
+Like one example is, I think there was a hedge fund manager recently who had a case of AI-induced psychosis and was posting some sort of crazy GPT stuff as if it was real on public accounts.

-Uh I I think they got support and I hope they got support.
+I think they got support and I hope they got support.

-You know, that's that's not a level of strategy that the AIs have yet, right?
+That's not a level of strategy that the AIs have yet, right?

 If we keep making them smarter, maybe they'll get there.